Headache Journal

 Niushen Zhang, MD, FAHS

-Residents and faculty had a wonderful time at the fall 2023 Resident Education Program at the Luskin Conference Center in Los Angeles, CA. Through various interactive workshops, lectures, small group sessions, and some friendly competition, early-stage residents were able to gain inspiration and learn more about headache medicine.
-Keep an eye out for updates regarding the 2024 program!
+Residents and faculty had a wonderful time at the 2025 Resident Education Program at the Luskin Conference Center in Los Angeles, CA. Through various interactive workshops, lectures, small group sessions, and some friendly competition, early-stage residents were able to gain inspiration and learn more about headache medicine.
+Keep an eye out for updates regarding the 2026 program!

 Are you a resident and interested in becoming a Trainee member of the American Headache Society?
 Join today to take advantage of all that AHS has to offer as you advance your career.